 Affordable Colleges

-When deciding which college to attend, there are a variety of factors that weigh into the decision.
-Cost is always one of them, and for a good reason.
+When deciding which college to attend, a variety of factors weigh into the decision.
+Cost is always one of them and for a good reason.

 College is a BIG investment, but also an essential step in the direction of your future.
-If you want to get a college degree in the U.S., but are on a tight budget, have we got the list for you!
+If you want to get a college degree in the U.S. but are on a tight budget, we have a list for you!

 This list of nine of the most affordable colleges in the country will help you find the schools with the best value.
-Save on tuition without sacrificing education — you thrifty thing you!
+Save on tuition without sacrificing education — you thrifty thing!

 1. CUNY- City University of New York

-This college network is quite extensive, with 25 campuses across New York City, and all are incredibly affordable to attend.
-Plus, you get to live in one of the most exciting cities in the country while you learn!
+This college network is extensive, with 25 campuses across New York City, and all are incredibly affordable to attend.
+Plus, you get to live in one of the country's most exciting cities while learning!

-Their colleges include a program for criminal justice, college of technology, school of law, and school of public health.
+Their colleges include a program for criminal justice, a college of technology, a school of law, and a school of public health.
 The degrees they offer within those colleges are too many to name.

 If you want a degree without going into deep debt, CUNY is the college to go to.
 Many students get more financial aid than the cost of tuition and actually get paid to go to college.
 They can use this money to pay for housing or other expenses.